 60964_screenshot_6

-Once the calculation is complete, compile the energies and rotational constants, and use that information to determine which are the unique low-energy structures
+Once the calculation is complete, compile the energies and rotational constants, and use that information to determine which are the unique low-energy structures:

 Change directory to gly-h2o-n/GA/pm7 and ( 00:00 – 00:04 )

-Extract the energies and the rotational constants of the GA-optimized clusters with the command: getRotConsts-GA.csh N 0 99 where N is the number of atoms in the molecular cluster and ‘0 99’ indicates that the GA pool size is 100.
+Extract the energies and compute the rotational constants of the GA-optimized clusters with the command: getRotConsts-GA.csh N 0 99 where N is the number of atoms in the molecular cluster and ‘0 99’ indicates that the GA pool size is 100.
 This will generate a file called rotConstsData_C which contains a sorted list of all the GA-optimized cluster configurations, their energies, and their rotational constants. ( 00:04 – 00:16 )

-Execute the command: similarityAnalysis.py pm7 rotConstsData_C where pm7 will be used as a file-naming label.
+Execute the command: similarityAnalysis.py pm7 rotConstsData_C where pm7 will be used as a file-naming label, to find and save the unique GA-optimized clusters.
 This will generate a file called uniqueStructures-pm7.data which contains a sorted list of the unique GA-optimized configurations.
 This is a list of unique local minimum structures for the Gly(H2O)n cluster optimized at the PM7 level of theory, and these structures are now ready to be refined using DFT. ( 00:16 – 00:31 )

-Go up to the gly-h2o-n/GA directory and combine the results from multiple comparable GA runs using the combineGA.csh script.
+Go up to the gly-h2o-n/GA directory and combine the results from multiple comparable GA runs using the combine-GA.csh script.
 The syntax is: combine-GA.csh <label> <list of directories with GA runs> In this particular case, the command: combine-GA.csh pm7 pm7 will generate a new unique structures list named ‘uniqueStructures-pm7.data’ in the gly-h2o-n/GA directory. ( 00:31 – 00:43 )

 60964_screenshot_7